Gunter, Texas: History

 Gunter was founded in 1902 (other sources report 1901, with a post office as early as 1898) when the family of John (a/k/a Jot) Gunter deeded 328 acre for the original townsite, near the intersection of current State Highway 289 and Farm to Market Road 121.
 The first residence was established in 1903 by Albert Earthman, who would later charter the First National Bank in Gunter.
 A second bank, the First State Bank, would later open.

-Gunter steadily grew until 1924, when the First State Bank (having outlasted the First National Bank) closed its doors, leaving many businessmen and farmers in financial ruin.
+Gunter steadily grew until 1924, when the First State Bank (having outlasted the First National Bank) closed, leaving many businesses and farmers in financial ruin.
 The Great Depression and two devastating fires in 1930 and 1948 further damaged the local economy.

-However, Gunter began to grow again in the 1950s, and experienced its greatest growth in the last two decades, growing 37% in population during the 1990s.
+Gunter began to increase its population in the 1950s, and experienced its greatest growth, at 37 percent, during the 1990s.
 Gunter has started to experience overflow growth from the northern Metroplex suburbs, due to its location on State Highway 289 approximately 10 mi north of Celina, as well as its proximity to the Sherman-Denison metropolitan area and nearby Lake Texoma.
-Recent developments include the opening of a Sonic Drive-In and a Dollar General.
-In May 2002, a branch of Ada, Oklahoma-based Landmark Bank opened in Gunter, providing the town its first financial institution in nearly 90 years.
+In May 2002, a branch of Ada, Oklahoma-based Landmark Bank (now part of Simmons Bank) opened in Gunter, providing the town its first financial institution in nearly 90 years.

+On May 19, 2004, two Burlington Northern rock freight trains collided head-on near Gunter.
+The wreck killed one of the engineers on one of the trains and injured the rest of the crew members.